pojntfx/nextcloud-talk-bot-framework/README.md

 ## Overview

-The Nextcloud Talk Bot Framework provides a way to create chatbots for Nextcloud in any language that supports gRPC.
-To do so, `nxtalkproxyd` - a streaming gRPC API for Nextcloud Talk - is the primary part of the framework; in order for you to create a chatbot, you just have to write a client for `nxtalkproxyd`, which will take care of all the heavy lifting for you!
+The Nextcloud Talk Bot Framework discribes a client/server infrastructure to realize Nextcloud chatbots, that interact via gRPC sessions.

+* Server side

+  `nctalkproxyd` implements a server instance written in the **go** language.

+* Client side

+  In order to create a chatbot, a client counterpart has to be implemented in any gRPC supported language.
+This Client will interacts with `nctalkproxyd` sending and recieving messages.
+The latter will will take care of all the heavy lifting (eg. handling the Nextcloud Talk API, keeping track of participants).
+`nextcloud-talk-bot-jitsi` is a reference implementation written in **javascript**.

 ## Installation